sure-trust/G28_Python/Course Report/P_Harika.md

 ## Name:Pullareddygari Harika

-## Qualifications: Pursuing 3rd Year Btech
+## Qualifications: Pursuing BTech3rd Year

 Welcome to the course report for the Python & Machine Learning Basic Applications!
 This README document provides an overview of the course, its mini projects and final project.